 This step is critical when hiring a certified developer.
 Luckily, vendor websites like Salesforce Trailhead, AWS certification, and countless others offer public databases to verify certified developers.
 Some offer a number or certification ID that can be checked for validity.
 Additionally, there are aggregate reference checking tools and software that can be purchased for a nominal fee.

-Catfishing schemes in the development world can cost your project time and money.
+Catfishing schemes in the developing world can cost your project time and money.
 It can also be detrimental to your company's reputation, especially if you are subcontracting work through other firms.
 If you discover you’ve fallen victim to this deceitful practice, immediately remove the perpetrator and reconcile your losses.
 It's a lesson some learn the hard way.
 The only way to stop Catfishing in the programming world is to expose this deceitful practice and shame them into extinction.
 We hope these tips will help you stay aware and informed.
-Share your experience and feedback anytime.